-The Positive Impact Fund has a target asset allocation of 60% in growth assets and 40% in income assets.
+The Positive Impact Fund has a target investment mix of 58% in growth assets and 42% in income assets.

-- The growth assets are invested in BlackRock's Global Impact Fund.
-This fund seeks to maximise long-term returns through active investments in companies that address the world's greatest social and environmental problems as identified by the United Nations Sustainable Development Goals. - The income assets are invested in BlackRock's iShares Green Bond Index Fund.
-This fund invests in global investment grade bonds that create measurable environmental impact.
+- The growth assets are invested in companies that address social and environmental problems, as identified by the United Nations Sustainable Development Goals. - The income assets are global bonds that create measurable environmental impact, and cash and cash equivalents.
+Assets may also include other global bonds.